danieldiamond/gitlab-analytics/transform/snowflake-dbt/macros/udfs/macros.md

+{% docs crc32 %}
+UDF stands for User-defined functions.
+They let you extend the system to perform operations that are not available through the built-in, system-defined functions provided by Snowflake.
+Snowflake currently supports two types of UDFs: SQL and JavaScript.

+This converts SFDC account ids that are 15 characters long to 18 characters.
+{% enddocs %}

 {% docs create_udfs %}
 UDF stands for User-defined functions.
 They let you extend the system to perform operations that are not available through the built-in, system-defined functions provided by Snowflake.
 Snowflake currently supports two types of UDFs: SQL and JavaScript.